silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/17_CLI/index.md

 ---
 title: Command Line Interface
-summary: Automate SilverStripe, run Cron Jobs or sync with other platforms through the Command Line Interface.
+summary: Automate Silverstripe CMS, run Cron Jobs or sync with other platforms through the Command Line Interface.
-introduction: Automate SilverStripe, run Cron Jobs or sync with other platforms through the Command Line Interface.
+introduction: Automate Silverstripe CMS, run Cron Jobs or sync with other platforms through the Command Line Interface.
 icon: terminal
 ---

-SilverStripe can call [Controllers](../controllers) through a command line interface (CLI) just as easily as through a web browser.
+Silverstripe CMS can call [Controllers](../controllers) through a command line interface (CLI) just as easily as through a web browser.
 This functionality can be used to automate tasks with cron jobs, run unit tests, or anything else that needs to interface over the command line.